 Workplace Acoustics | How Office Design can help create the optimum sound level

-While we have mentioned introducing a variety of spaces so workers can work away from their desk, removing themselves from the noisy open plan, much more needs to be considered.
+While we have mentioned introducing a variety of spaces so workers can work away from their desks, removing themselves from the noisy open-plan, much more needs to be considered.
 Sound paths, location of potentially high-traffic or noisy areas i.e. breakout space or toilets, and critically the finishes, surfaces and textures used throughout the space can all have a major impact.

 The ABC of workplace acoustics centres around these 3 principles:

 - Absorb noise close to the source

 - Cover – mask unwanted sounds